-Saint Theophan's Letter 48
+Saint Theophan the Recluse - Letter 48

 Do this also.
 Prepare yourself to stand properly before God --don't just jump into prayer after gossiping and gadding about or doing house chores.
 Schedule the time and rouse the urge to pray precisely at that hour.
 Another opportunity may not come.